teodozjan/lacuna-cookbuk/README.md

 Things that seem to work:
 - Caching planets and its buildings
-- Find out what ores are on planets
+- Finding out what ores are on planets
-- Check whether space port or intelligence ministries are full
+- Checking whether space port or intelligence ministries are full
-- Move glyphs and plans between planets
+- Moving glyphs and plans between planets
-- Assemble halls
+- Assembling halls